Best creatine: our opinion

 The right time to take creatine

-In this case and based on this publication, I recommend an additional maintenance intake of 2 to 3 g per day.
+In this case, and based on this publication, I recommend an additional maintenance intake of 2 to 3 g per day.

 best creatine

-My purchase criteria
+My buying criteria

 1. Type of creatine